Is the real Asensio finally back? Resurgent Real Madrid winger could play key role in Liverpool and Barcelona clashes | Goal.com

 Asensio made a sensational return, scoring seconds after coming on in last year's Liga win at Valencia before then teeing up Karim Benzema for a goal.

-A minor knee problem then saw him miss the start of the current campaign but even when fit, he didn't look like his old self, failing to find the back of the net once before the turn of the year.
+A minor knee problem then saw him miss the start of the current campaign but even when he belatedly got under way, he never really got going, failing to find the back of the net once before the turn of the year.

 Asensio, though, has suddenly caught fire, netting twice off the bench in the recent wins over Atalanta, in the Champions League, and Liga rivals Celta.